About Wessex AHSN

 ‘Deprescribing’ is when medicines are stopped in a carefully controlled way, following a review of how the patient is managing their different illnesses and medicines.

 We have been working with a small group of people, locally and nationally to develop a set of comparators to help CCG's and practices identify people who are potentially at risk from polypharmacy.
 The polypharmacy comparators were launched in a local workshop on 30th March 2017.
-They will be available nationally for every CCG and Practice to access from early 2017.
-Please see below for slide content and video of the event:
+For slide content and event videos please click here.

 Wessex AHSN polypharmacy workshop: Clare Howard